-I have been a Feldenkrais Practitioner since 1991 – beginning in Melbourne, Australia, and now in San Francisco – helping clients and students with a variety of movement challenges and helping them find ways to act in the world that are less painful and more comfortable, efficient, easy and effective.
+I have been a Feldenkrais Practitioner since 1991 – beginning in Melbourne, Australia, and now in San Francisco, helping clients and students with a variety of movement challenges and helping them find ways to act in the world that are less painful and more comfortable, efficient, easy and effective.
 You can read about what I offfe through the Center on the ‘What I offer page’ and more about my Feldenkrais practice below.

-I have a PhD in Mind-Body Medicine.
-That program and my previous MS degree in Mind-Body Medicine, included studies in psychophysiology, guided imagery and hypnosis, the aging process, spirituality and health, mindfulness meditation, nutrition, healthcare systems, and health and wellness coaching.
-I have also studied and practiced mindfullness mediation, Yoga Nidra and the Sounder Sleep System® of self-help for insomnia and stress over a number of years.
+I have a PhD in Mind-Body Medicine from Saybrook University.
+In that program I studied mindfulness and meditation, psychophysiology, guided imagery and hypnosis, spirituality and health, nutrition, the aging process, healthcare systems, and health and wellness coaching.
+Over a number of years I have also studied and practiced mindfulness mediation, Yoga Nidra and the Sounder Sleep System® – all of wich promote self-help for insomnia and stress.